-Ecological Art and Recycling Eco-Art is divided into two sections –Visual Art and Recycling Visual Art – Use of recycled material Recycling encourages our learners to become aware of the harmful effects of waste.
-They are exposed to skills ranging from sorting, weighing and ultimately mastering the skill of social communication 2017
+Ecological Art and Recycling Eco-Art is divided into two sections –Visual Art and Recycling.
+Recycling encourages our learners to become aware of the harmful effects of waste.
+They are exposed to skills ranging from sorting, weighing and ultimately mastering the skill of social communication

 Consumer Studies Consumer studies encourages our learners to become aware of hygiene and safety in the kitchen.
-We have a sandwich project where learners and teachers order.
 Basic cooking skills are facilitated in this area with a view to entry into the hospitality industry.

 Computer Skills This area is used specifically for the more physically change learners in Senior Modified, to allow them to become communicating members within their community.
 Skills such as date capturing and lable production are being developed.

-Skills Educational Programme SEP The aim of this project is to empower learners with significant cognitive and physical disabilities ranging from 16 to 18 years.
+Skills Educational Programme SEP The aim of this project is to empower learners with significant cognitive and physical disabilities ranging from 14 to 18 years.
 The programme is well organized, planned and innovative.
 It is self-sustaining because of the various crafts that are made and sold.
-The learners wear a red t-shirts and jeans as their uniform.
+The learners wear Forest Town t-shirts and jeans as their uniform.
 Link to SEP page.